LevelUpCloud/LevelUpCloud-Introduction-to-AWS/README.md

+# LevelUpCloud
-# LevelUpCloud-Introduction-to-AWS# Sample files: Introduction to AWS
+## Sample files: Introduction to AWS
 These files are for use with the Introduction to AWS course.

 Instructions on how to use the files are within the course: